CS386-Team4/STR-DCIS/README.md

 # Galatic Gunslingers
-super turn-based roguelike dungeon crawler in space
+Super turn-based roguelike dungeon crawler in space

+# Status
+Galactic Gunslingers is in the earliest stages of development and the project idea is still under development

+# Development Setup
+Galactic Gunslingers will include the use of Unity and will be programmed in C#.

+# Authors
+Samuel Fye
+Isaiah Raspet
+Caroline FFye
+Jaron Bauers
+Jack Normand
+Bronwyn Wedig